zangrafx/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 # JS Questions:

-* Explain event delegation
 * Explain how `this` works in JavaScript
-* Explain how prototypal inheritance works
-* What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?